 Once you’ve done all that, and if you did it correctly, your Trial Balance/Balance Sheet from your old system should match Lizzy as of the day before your Go Live Date.
 INCLUDING your OE/RE account.

 Now – there will be occasions where this doesn’t balance.
 This is because those protected accounts don’t match up.
 Meaning your Trial Balance in your old system will be $110K, but Lizzy says $100K ( because those are the parts you told her about ).
 Now at this point, either there are $10K worth of parts missing that didn’t get entered, or your old system’s Balance Sheet was wrong ( which I find more and more to be the case, simply because of how your old system tracked parts, or allowed you to make adjustments to these accounts that weren’t really right ).
 To fix the protected accounts, you basically make a non-protected account similar to the other accounts for conversion adjustments.
-So, for our example, I would create an Inventory account named “Lizzy Conversion Adjustments” and put my missing 10K in there, offsetting it to OE/RE ( which should also be short 10K ).
+So, for our example, I would create an Asset account named “Lizzy Conversion Adjustments” and put my missing 10K in there, offsetting it to OE/RE ( which should also be short 10K ).
 Point being, if your Balance Sheet/Trial Balance balances in your old system, you should eventually be able to get it to balance in Lizzy for your Go Live date, based on these adjustments.

 And that is what we mean by adjusting your OE/RE accounts.